Committees, Advisory Boards and Task Forces

 The ACA Health Policy and Advocacy Committee supports parity, fairness and inclusion for ACA members, their patients, state affiliate member organizations, the state advocacy, and legislative committees.
 In addition, the committee monitors nationwide and regional trends in health and reimbursement policy.

-The Committee also serves as a resource for the ACA (Government relations department, Legislative Committee, State Advocacy Committee, House of Delegates and Board of Governors) on strategic initiatives and priorities related to matters of health policy and reimbursement.
+The Committee serves as a resource for the ACA (Government relations department, Legislative Committee, State Advocacy Committee, House of Delegates and Board of Governors) on strategic initiatives and priorities related to matters of health policy and reimbursement.
+It is comprised of five subcommittees and one commission.
+The five subcommittees include the Code Development and Valuation Subcommittee, the Code Utilization and Application Subcommittee, the Medicare Subcommittee, the Payer Relations Subcommittee, and the Subcommittee on Quality Assurance and Accountability.
+Subcommittee and Committee Chairs make up the Health Policy and Advocacy Commission.
+More details about subcommittees can be found here.

 The Investment Committee’s primary function is to oversee ACA’s investments to ensure that they are in compliance with the investment guidelines as outlined in ACA’s Investment Policy.